The Multiplication Formulas of Weighted Quantum Cluster Functions: Introduction, notation and main results

-\end{theorem} This theorem gives the explicit multiplication between two weighted quantum cluster characters over a 2-Calabi-Yau triangulated category $\mathcal{C}$ with a cluster tilting object $T$.
-It can be viewed as the quantum analogue of Caldero-Keller's multiplication formula.
+\end{Theorem} This theorem gives the explicit multiplication between two weighted quantum cluster functions over a 2-Calabi--Yau triangulated category $\mathcal{C}$ with a cluster tilting object $T$.
+It can be viewed as the quantum analogue of Caldero--Keller's multiplication formula.